mvpatel2000/Battlecode2020/README.md

 * `sprint/` was our submission for the Sprint tournament.
 We placed 3rd/4th (single elimination).
 * `seeding2/` was our submission for the Seeding tournament.
 We placed 1st.
 * `quail/` is not a copy of our submission for the Qualifying tournament, despite the commit message.
-It appears we don't have a copy currently in the directory, but [this folder from an earlier commit](https://github.com/mvpatel2000/Battlecode2020/tree/2eae1955bdb0ea8d9c4cc90e9a8a84013ea2d948/src/poseidon) was our submission.
+It appears we don't have a copy currently in the repository, but [this folder from an earlier commit](https://github.com/mvpatel2000/Battlecode2020/tree/2eae1955bdb0ea8d9c4cc90e9a8a84013ea2d948/src/poseidon) was our submission.
 * `qual/` was our Final tournament submission.
 Apologies for the misleading name.

 The other folders are other versions which we copied for testing purposes. `hades/` beats our final submission far more often than it should.
 So does `quail/`.